kayac/ecspresso/tests/terraform/README.md

 After completing the deployment, you have to create a CodeDeploy application and deployment group.
 Uncomment [codedeploy.tf](./codedeploy.tf) and run `terraform apply` again.

-Finally, now you can deploy the service by ecspresso using CodeDeploy.
+Now you can deploy the service by ecspresso using CodeDeploy.

 ```console
 $ ecspresso deploy